project-miracl/miracl/README.md

 ## Topics and Relevance Judgments

 The topics and judgement of training and development set are now available on [HuggingFace Dataset](https://huggingface.co/datasets/miracl/miracl)!
-It is now hosted as a [gated dataset](https://huggingface.co/docs/hub/datasets-gated), where you need to share the name, affiliation and email to get access to the dataset.
-This is for the ease of announcing any future update about the dataset, and we will not disclose the information to any third-party.

 The topics are saved in standard `.tsv` file, with each line to be:
 ```